-To drive further new traffic to the site, we turned to a paid media campaign, and created a strategy and setup the targeting on Google Ads so that they could follow it through and have periodic review as they didn’t have the budget to have a fully managed campaign for both Facebook and Google Ads.
+To drive further new traffic to the site, we turned to a paid media campaign and created a strategy and setup the targeting on Google Ads so that they could follow it through and have a periodic review as they didn’t have the budget to have a fully managed campaign for both Facebook and Google Ads.
 This has resulted in a strong increase in traffic to the site, the overall bounce rate is below 43%, traffic is up 64% quarter on quarter and sales through the website are growing by 50% month on month.

 We got a call from the client one morning in late May (2020) all excited about their results.

 “Phil, this has been our best month ever, we have beaten the target already and we still have a week of the month left!
 We are up on sales across all platforms, website sales are triple that of April, Etsy sales have grown again this month too.
 What can we do next to keep this going?” – D. Deadman – UK Healing Crystals

 What can we do next, well that is stage 3.

 We are working on that now, but it involves more work on social including user-generated content, sponsored posts, special offers, competitions, accelerating growth on the mailing list and expanding out on to Pinterest too.

 Is your business just starting out?
 Have you been running for a while and just need a review and revamp of what you are doing?

 Whether it is in the tech space or a niche b2c space, drop us a line and let’s discuss how we can improve your strategy and get you to achieve more.